cicerohen/talk-state-machines-with-xstate/README.md

 ## State Machines with xState

-This is a source code of my talk about the use of xState to get control of a UI
+This code is part of my talk about the use of xState to get control of a UI

 ### Get Started